jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The JSON structure should be assigned to the items property.
 # MarkdownCode > services > build-stack service
 The build-stack service prevents circular references.
 It uses a "running" dictionary to track running textframe - transformer pairs.
 The "tryRegister" function checks if a pair is already running and returns false if it is, otherwise it adds the pair to the "running" dictionary and returns true.
 The "unRegister" function removes a pair from the "running" dictionary.
-# MarkdownCode > services > transformers > constant-extractor service
-The constant-extractor service extracts constant definitions from source code and stores them in a json file.
-It replaces constants in the source texts with json references.
-It inherits from the transformer-base service and has a constructor with the parameters 'constants' and an empty array.
-To use the service, create a global instance and register it with the cybertron-service.
-The service has functions to extract quotes, render results, and retrieve up-to-date values.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers, storing and tracking results for text fragments.
 - The cache monitors changes in project and result fragments.